Tieske/project.lua/doc_topics/01-introduction.md

 ## 1.1 Why?

-Creating well structured projects, including CI, documentation, sane defaults for testing, linting, etc. Are a lot of work to set up.
+Creating well structured projects, including CI, documentation, sane defaults for testing, linting, etc. are a lot of work to set up.
 Even if you've done it before it requires copying config files, updating all details, removing any project specifics and what not.